b12-34/DSCI-100-DEMO/README.md

 #A new line added from Jupyter

-#Added line from github to view on jupyter via pushing
+#Added line from github to view on jupyter via pulling